 For an explanation on the types of voting equipment used, click here.

 With the passage of SB 252 in 2016, the percentage of audited voting districts was reduced from 10% to not less than 5%, to be randomly selected by the Secretary of State.
+For the purposes of this section, any central location used in a municipality for the counting of absentee ballots is deemed a voting district.

 The post-election audits are open to the public for observation and reporting.
 However, there is no mention of how much advance notice must be given.
 Also, the selection of the audit sample is open to the public.
 No mention is made in the statutes pertaining to audits regarding either officially appointed observers or the ability of observers to verify voter marks.